 The work completed for this effort answers a few questions and raises many more.
 The scope of this work was focused on determining what is expected in the future and how that may affect the Caltrans SHS.
-This analysis has shown that climate data from many sources indicates an expanded set of future risks - from increased extreme precipitation, to higher temperatures, and an increase in wildfires - all concerns that will need to be considered by District 2.
+This analysis has shown that climate data from many sources indicates an expanded set of future risks - from increased extreme precipitation, to higher temperatures, and an increase in wildfires - all concerns that will need to be considered by District 6.

-There are a few steps that will be required to improve decision making and help Caltrans achieve a more resilient State Highway Network in District 2.
+There are a few steps that will be required to improve decision making and help Caltrans achieve a more resilient State Highway Network in District 6.
 These include:

-• Policy Changes
+Policy Changes

-- Agency leadership will need to provide guidance for incorporating findings from 0 this assessment into decision making.
+- Agency leadership will need to provide guidance for incorporating findings from this assessment into decision making.
 This area is a new focus and requires a different perspective that will not be possible without strong agency leadership. - Addressing climate change should be integrated throughout all functional areas and business processes; including Planning, Environmental, Design, Construction, Maintenance and Operations. - Risk-based decision-making.
-The changing elements of climate change require Ο the consideration of the implications of those changes and how they may affect the system.
+The changing elements of climate change require the consideration of the implications of those changes and how they may affect the system.
 Caltrans will need to change its methods to incorporate measures of loss, damage and broader social or economic costs as a part of its policies.
 (See 8.1 Risk-Based Design). - Acquisition of Improved Data for Improved Decision-Making - Determining potential impacts of precipitation on the state highway system will require additional system/environmental data to complete a system-wide assessment.
-This includes: - Improved topographic data across District 2 (and the state of California). - Improved asset data including accurate location of assets (bridges, culverts) and information on the waterway opening at those locations. - 0 The assessment of wildfire potential along the state highway system is an ongoing effort.
-Follow up will be required to determine the results of new research and whether updated models indicate any additional areas of risk. - The precipitation and temperature data presented in this report is based off a 0 data set that is newly released.
-Methods to summarize this data across many climate models is ongoing and the conclusions of that work may yield information that may more precisely define expected future changes for these stressors. - There are efforts underway to refine the understanding of other stressors, 0 including landslide potential.
+This includes: - Improved topographic data across District 6 (and the state of California). - Improved asset data including accurate location of assets (bridges, culverts) and information on the waterway opening at those locations. - The assessment of wildfire potential along the state highway system is an ongoing effort.
+Follow up will be required to determine the results of new research and whether updated models indicate any additional areas of risk. - The precipitation and temperature data presented in this report is based off a data set that is newly released.
+Methods to summarize this data across many climate models is ongoing and the conclusions of that work may yield information that may more precisely define expected future changes for these stressors. - There are efforts underway to refine the understanding of other stressors, including landslide potential.
 Further refinements of those efforts will require additional investment and coordination to complete.
-Research efforts are constantly being refined and Caltrans will need to be an active partner in participating in, and monitoring, the results of these efforts to determine how to best incorporate the results of these efforts into agency practices. - Implementation - The data presented in this report indicates directions and ranges of change.
-0 These data points will need to become a part of Caltrans practice for planning and design for all future activities. - The use of this data will require the development of educational materials and 0 the training of Caltrans staff to ensure effective implementation.
+Research efforts are constantly being refined and Caltrans will need to be an active partner in participating in, and monitoring, the results of these efforts to determine how to best incorporate the results of these efforts into agency practices.